JMI On-line Catalog

 Standard accessory with every NGC-microMAX computer.
 Also included with Encoder and Hardware or Hardware Only orders when specified for use with an NGC-microMAX or compatible computer.
 Also fits the serial encoder interface box (BBOX).

-NOTE The pictured computer mounting brackets (left to right) are for the NGC-microMAX (or BBOX), NGC-MAX and NGC-superMAX (Argo Navis).
-Dobsonian versions come with an "L" bracket (shown) for mounting the computer bracket.
+NOTE Dobsonian versions come with an "L" bracket (shown above with BRKTNGC) for mounting the computer bracket.

 DC Power Cable